Tomato potato psyllid industry guide

 • Non-nursery industries

-Movement of fresh produce from host crops to interstate markets requires separate negotiations with other jurisdictions.
+Movement of fresh produce from host crops to interstate markets requires accreditation (different to ICA-62) to meet receiving jurisdictions importation conditions.

 • National database